 The Annenberg Leadership and Management Speaker Series is an integral part of Harvey Mudd College’s commitment to encouraging students to lead with integrity.
 Endowed through a generous gift from The Walter and Leonore Annenberg Fund for Leadership Development, this series brings to campus accomplished individuals who are recognized, world-class leaders in their fields of endeavor.
 The lectures provide an engaging forum for senior executives to address pertinent leadership issues and to share their insights with the Harvey Mudd community.

 Admission to this public lecture series is complimentary.
-Lectures are held on campus, 301 Platt Blvd., Claremont, California, 91711.
+Lectures are held on campus in the Wayne ’73 and Julie Drinkward Recital Hall of the R. Michael Shanahan Center for Teaching and Learning, 320 E. Foothill Blvd., Claremont, CA 91711.
 A dessert reception follows each lecture.

 Tuesday, Feb.
 23, 7 p.m.
 “Leadership: A Journey of Experience and Opportunity”